 - Principle 3: The ACNC will consider its ability to assess compliance and entitlement to registration

 - Principle 4: The ACNC will consider the relationships and similarities between charities in making a decision

 - Principle 5: The ACNC may impose conditions to meet specific concerns about transparency and accountability when approving a request.

 - Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the Act) sets out the annual reporting requirements for registered charities.

 - All charities must provide an Annual Information Statement to the ACNC each financial year (section 60-5) or, if it is approved under our substituted accounting period policy, for a substituted accounting period (section 60-85).

 - Division 205 of the Australian Charities and Not-for-profits Commission Regulation 2013 (Cth) (the Regulations) classifies registered charities depending on their annual revenue as small, medium or large (determination of the size of the group is discussed further in paragraph 13).
 Medium and large registered charities must provide an annual financial report with their Annual Information Statements.
-The annual financial report consists of financial statements, notes to financial statements, and a Responsible Person’s or Persons’ declaration (section 60.5 of the Regulations) and comply with the relevant requirements (section 60.10 and 60.15).
+The annual financial report consists of financial statements, notes to financial statements, and a Responsible Person's or People’s declaration (section 60.5 of the Regulations) and comply with the relevant requirements (section 60.10 and 60.15).
 However, Basic Religious Charities are exempt from the requirement to submit a financial report (section 60-60(1)).